MicrosoftDocs/sql-docs/azure-sql/managed-instance/recovery-using-backups.md

 ### Geo-restore considerations

-You can't perform a point-in-time restore on a geo-secondary database.
-You can do so only on a primary database.
 For detailed information about using geo-restore to recover from an outage, see [Recover from an outage](../database/disaster-recovery-guidance.md#recover-using-geo-restore).

 > [!IMPORTANT]
 > Geo-restore is the most basic disaster-recovery solution available in SQL Managed Instance.
 It relies on automatically created geo-replicated backups with a recovery point objective (RPO) up to 1 hour and an estimated recovery time of up to 12 hours.
 It doesn't guarantee that the target region will have the capacity to restore your databases after a regional outage, because a sharp increase of demand is likely.
 If your application uses relatively small databases and is not critical to the business, geo-restore is an appropriate disaster-recovery solution.